 If you’re an independent hiker, a self-guided deluxe TMB tour is the perfect way to hike around Mont Blanc at your own pace with assurance of knowing you have a comfortable bed waiting, and that every detail of your tour is well-planned.
 With years of personal experience on this route, we have the expertise and attention to detail to help you choose the best way for you to hike Mont Blanc and experience one of the world’s classic hikes.

 Our TMB Deluxe stays true to the full tour, with a couple nights in simpler 3-star village hotels and mountain inns as you pass through the more remote corners of the tour where there are no luxury options.
 Showers are available all nights.
 Please note though, that outside of Chamonix and Courmayeur, private rooms are in high demand, and tend to book up early.
 Some of these remote stops have only 2 or 3 hotel options, and private rooms tend to fill up months in advance.
 To ensure private rooms for your entire stay, it’s always best to book as soon as possible.
-When booking a deluxe tour, let us know what you would like to do in the event private rooms are not available on one or more of your nights.
+When booking your deluxe tour, let us know what you would like to do in the event private rooms are not available on one or more of your nights.

 Your typical day on the TMB starts with a rich buffet breakfast at your hotel, so you can power up for a big day of hiking.
 Before setting out on your hike, visit a bakery and market for lunch supplies, or stop at one of the many alpine restaurants along your route.
 Expect to be out on the trail for 6-8 hours each day.
 With a several passes to cross, the Tour du Mont Blanc is often strenuous, but always worthwhile.
 We’ve included a rest day mid-way through the trip in Courmayeur where you can explore, or simply relax and rejuvenate at the nearby Pre St Didier thermal spa.